ballerina-platform/ballerina-distribution/examples/rabbitmq-service-constraint-validation/rabbitmq_service_constraint_validation.md

 # RabbitMQ service - Constraint validation

-This example shows how to validate a payload by the constraints added to the related message record.
+The RabbitMQ service supports validating a payload by the constraints added to the related message record.
+A RabbitMQ client can be created by passing the host and port of the RabbitMQ broker.
 When a message with a constraint is received from the RabbitMQ server, it is validated internally.
-If the validation fails, the `onError` remote method is invoked with a `rabbitmq:PayloadValidationError`.
+If the validation fails, the `onError` remote method is invoked with a `nats:PayloadValidationError`.
 Payload validation using constraints can be used when the message content needs to be implicitly validated upon receiving from the server.

 ::: code rabbitmq_service_constraint_validation.bal :::